A new university bets on a hybrid online-learning model

 Courses will be recorded, in part so faculty can track and measure growth in rhetoric and other skills.
 Final grades for those first-year classes will not come until just before graduation, so the grades will reflect progress in those skills over the years.

 For serving as guinea pigs, the first class of students will be rewarded with free tuition for all four years, although they will have to pay $19,000 annually for room and board.
 That compares to a price tag upwards of $50,000 a year at many other top U.S. universities, the group Minerva already compares itself to.
-Some financial assistance will be available for students, according to the school, but the university will not participate in the federal financial aid program.
+Some scholarships will be available for students who need them, according to the school.

 The university has been developing its curriculum since hiring Kosslyn in March last year.
 Minerva's chairman, former Snapfish president Ben Nelson, believes the systematic development of skills such as critical thinking will do more to create leaders and innovators than the haphazard approach he believes characterizes traditional universities.